pearcej/cpp4python/_sources/Java4Python/loopsanditeration_old.rst

         ...
     }

-C++ adds an additional, if seldom used variation of the while loop called the do loop.
+Java adds an additional, if seldom used variation of the while loop called the do loop.
 The do loop is very similar to while except that the condition is evaluated at the end of the loop rather than the beginning.
 This ensures that a loop will be executed at least one time.
 Some